enginecommerce/theme_building_blocks/README.md

-# theme_building_blocks
+# Engine Commerce Building Blocks Theme

-The basic Building Blocks theme for the Engine Commerce platform.
-A perfect jumping off point for theme development.
+This is the basic Building Blocks theme for the Engine Commerce platform.
+We've created this theme to serve as a solid foundation for new theme development.

+<mark>This theme is under active development, as the Engine Commerce team adds new features daily.</mark>